-Breathing: we do it all day, every day without a conscious thought about doing so.
+Breathing.
+We do it all day, every day without a conscious thought about doing so.
 Our breathing patterns change when exercising, when we’re excited, worried or anxious and even when we’re tired.
 Many of us may not know that the way we breathe can have a huge positive impact on the way we manage challenging situations, labour and birth being some of them.

 How Breathing Affects Our Stress Levels (And Vice Versa)

 When our bodies experience some form of stress, be it emotional or physical, our natural response is often to either hyperventilate (rapid breathing) or to hold our breath.
 Both of these can upset the healthy balance of oxygen and carbon dioxide in our systems, often resulting in increased stress, fear and discomfort.
 (Read more about mental health and stress here.)

 The good news is that you don’t need to be an expert in meditation to enjoy the benefits of simple breathing practices during pregnancy and labour.
 Deep breathing, or “belly breathing”, is a practice that helps to maximise airflow in and out of your body.
 Breathing in this way can result in the release of muscular tension, feelings of relaxation and a reduction of stress and anxiety levels.
 Exactly what you need as you start to labour.
 With both your uterus and cervix being muscles, studies have shown that this relaxation can also help to reduce pain levels by relieving tension in not only these crucial areas but throughout your body.